Netflix/dgs/docs/spring-graphql-integration.md

 Please refer to our testing docs for more details on writing [data fetcher tests](query-execution-testing.md).

 For integration testing with the web layer, you can also use the MockMvc test set up that Spring provides.
-It is worth noting that with the Spring GraphQL integration, your MockMVC test set up does need to be updated.
-Since web request processing is now based on async dispatching mechanism, we now [require explicit handling for this](https://docs.spring.io/spring-framework/reference/testing/spring-mvc-test-framework/async-requests.html) in the test setup.

-As an alternative, you can also use the [recommended `HttpGraphQlTester` with MockMvc available in Spring GraphQL](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.testing.spring-boot-applications.spring-graphql-tests) to achieve the same.
+You can also use the [recommended `HttpGraphQlTester` with MockMvc available in Spring GraphQL](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.testing.spring-boot-applications.spring-graphql-tests) to achieve the same.
 This works just as well for testing your DGS with a mock web layer as shown in the example below:

 ```java